cuemacro/findatapy/README.md

 # Coding log

+* 16 Jan 2017 - Added override for stop/take profit signals (& allow dynamic levels), speed up for filtering of time series by column
 * 13 Jan 2017 - Added "expiry" for tickers (optional to add), so can handle futures data better when downloading and various bugs fixed for getting Bloomberg reference data fetching
 * 11 Jan 2017 - Added extra documentation and method for assessing stop loss/take profit